 Health Psychology and Specialty Training Experiences

 Health Psychology consultation has become a major focus of our training program in recent years.
 Physicians, nurses, and other health care providers have become increasingly aware of the role psychological factors play in the acute care and long-term management of many medical disorders.
-At HCMC, psychologists are important consultants and members of multidisciplinary teams serving the complex treatment needs of patients receiving services through a number of specialty clinics and programs.
-Interns are encouraged to round out the training year by selecting from the many specialty training experiences available at HCMC, some of which are listed below.
+At Hennepin Healthcare, psychologists are important consultants and members of multidisciplinary teams serving the complex treatment needs of patients.
+Interns are encouraged to round out the training year by selecting from the many specialty training experiences available at Hennepin Healthcare, some of which are listed below.
 If a particular training experience does not formally exist, it may be possible for arrangements to be made to develop appropriate and unique experiences for the intern.

 HCMC is a Level I Pediatric and Adult Trauma Center that provides comprehensive services to accident victims with multiple injuries.
-Psychological consultation and intervention are built into the critical pathway for patients admitted with new spinal cord injuries and are commonly sought for multiple trauma and burn patients.
-Psychologists are involved in assessing emotional status and providing counseling and family support.
+Psychological consultation and intervention are built into the critical pathway for patients admitted with new spinal cord injuries and are commonly needed for multiple trauma and burn patients.
+Psychologists are involved in assessing the emotional status of the patient and providing counseling and family support.
 Presenting problems include acute stress disorder, adjustment disorders, depression, delirium, and preexisting conditions such as personality disorders.
 Consultation to nursing staff regarding behavior management issues is requested on occasion as well.

-The HCMC Burn Center is a 17-bed intensive care unit that provides comprehensive care to adults and children with thermal injuries (burns, frostbites, and hypothermia) as well as patients requiring specialized wound care.
-The Burn Center is part of the HCMC Trauma Services, but is also independently certified by the American Burn Association (ABA).
+The Burn Center is a 17-bed intensive care unit that provides comprehensive care to adults and children with thermal injuries (burns, frostbites, and hypothermia) as well as patients requiring specialized wound care.
+The Burn Center is part of HCMC Trauma Services but is also independently certified by the American Burn Association (ABA).
 As part of the team approach to patient care, a staff psychologist attends weekly rounds and offers consultation to other team members.
-Psychological services are made available to patients (and families) by psychology staff and trainees to help them cope with the often traumatic circumstances of the injury, the immediate and long-term psychosocial aspects of the physical trauma, and the post-discharge adjustment to everyday life.
+Psychological services are made available to patients and families by psychology staff.
+Trainees help patients cope with traumatic circumstances of the injury, the immediate and long-term psychosocial aspects of the physical trauma, and the post-discharge adjustment to everyday life.

 The Child Adolescent Psychiatry Service (CAPS) is in close physical proximity to the large inpatient and outpatient pediatric services.
 Pediatricians and pediatric nurse practitioners from the Growth and Nutrition Clinic, Asthma Clinic, other specialty clinics, and general Pediatrics make referrals for assessments, therapeutic interventions, and consultation.
 Staff and students regularly receive referrals from the Adolescent Clinics, which serve adolescents as well as adolescent parents and their young children.
 CAPS staff and trainees provide consultation regarding children hospitalized on the general or intensive care pediatric units.
 Referral issues often include assessment of suicide risk, behavior management issues on the unit, difficulties with medical compliance, general adjustment concerns, and provision of education and support to children and families following traumatic accidents.